anshumansingh/SQLNotes/08-schema-design1.md

 | 4 | SQL-1 | 6 | Ayush | ayush@abcd.com |

 This has the following problems:
  - Update problem: If name for Anshuman needs to be updated, it has to be updated in all 3 rows containing Anshuman.
-Missing even a single row causes inconsistency.
+Missing even a single row causes inconsistency(like assume that while updating in each row your pc crashed or powercut etc., then again our system doesn't start to update from where it was halted this leads to inconsistency).
- - Delete problem: If you delete the class #4, you end up loosing all infomation about the instructor Ayush.
+ - Delete problem: If you delete the class with class_id = #4, you end up loosing all infomation about the instructor Ayush.
  - Insert problem: If a new instructor has been onboarded, there is no way to record their information.
-I cannot create a row with dummy entries.
+I cannot create a row with dummy entries in above table.
 The only way to save their information is when they have a class assigned.
+So till the class is assigned to the new instructor we will not be able to add a entry on his name in above table.
+And we cannot enter his/her details into the table with keeping the value under columns (class_id,topic) null/something as both can be used as Keys.

 Bad design.
 As you can see, if you start with bad design, it causes tons of issues around performance, data integrity in the future.
 If you design your schema well, 50% of the battle is won.
 Let's see principles used for good schema design.

 ## Normalisation

-Normalization is the process to eliminate data redundancy and enhance data integrity in the table.
-It is a systematic technique of decomposing tables to eliminate data redundancy (repetition) and undesirable characteristics like Insertion, Update, and Deletion anomalies.
+Normalization is the process to eliminate data redundancy(Most critical problems to handle in Schema Design) and enhance data integrity in the table.
+It is a systematic technique of decomposing tables to eliminate data redundancy (repetition) and undesirable characteristics like Insertion, Update, and Deletion anomalies or problems.

 To understand, if we are using the technique properly, various normalized forms are defined.
 Let's look at them one by one.